fabricio-mm/GeoPoint/README.md

 dotnet test
 ```

-To validate geolocation features, we use **GPS Mocks** in E2E tests with Cypress, simulating "Inside Perimeter" and "Outside Perimeter" scenarios.
+To validate geolocation features, we use **GPS Mocks** in E2E tests with Cypress, simulating "Inside Perimeter" and "
+Outside Perimeter" scenarios.

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+See the [LICENSE](https://www.google.com/search?q=LICENSE) file for
+details.

 ```
 ```